FarmBot-Docs/farmbot-developers/v14/Documentation/web-app/rest-api.md

 |diagnostic_dumps |A dump of all internal FarmBot logs used to assist in troubleshooting.
 |export_data      |A dump of all the resources listed above.
 |farm_events      |Executes a sequence or regimen based on time.
 Eg: "Execute this sequence every 6 hours".
-|farmware_envs    |Key/value pairs used by Farmware authors for persistent storage.
+|farmware_envs    |Key/value pairs used for persistent storage.
 |fbos_config      |Configuration for FarmBot OS.
 |firmware_config  |Configuration for the Arduino Firmware
 |global_bulletins |(advanced)An anouncement intended for all users of a server